OCA/delivery-carrier/delivery_fee_deposit/README.rst

 This glue module integrates delivery fees with customer deposits.

+It keeps the regular delivery fee behavior for standard deliveries while avoiding extra fees when a delivery only moves products that are already in the customer's deposit.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.
    Only for development or testing purpose, do not use in production.